Sadhika-Gajula-1806/color-detection-opencv/README.md

 ---

+##  License

+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute it.

+---
 ## ⭐ Star and 🍴 Fork

 If you find this project interesting or useful, we'd love for you to show your support by giving it a ⭐ star on GitHub.
 It's a simple gesture but means a lot!